dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

 The following sample will demonstrate how to take a picture and recognize it.
 >Note:
->1.The following steps are completed in XCode 12.2
+>- The following steps are completed in XCode 12.2
->2.You can download the entire Objective-C source code from [here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldObjc)
+>- You can download the entire Objective-C source code from [here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldObjc)
->3.You can download the entire Swift source code from [here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldSwift)
+>- You can download the entire Swift source code from [here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldSwift)

 ### Create a New Project